tcmartin/flowlib/README.md

 ## ⭐ Acknowledgements

-Flowlib’s philosophy is inspired by the [Pocket Flow](https://github.com/pocket-flow/pocket-flow) 100‑line Python framework: keep the core tiny, let creativity bloom on top.
+Flowlib's philosophy is inspired by the [Pocket Flow](https://github.com/pocket-flow/pocket-flow) 100‑line Python framework: keep the core tiny, let creativity bloom on top.

 Made with ☕ and Gopher spirit.